 In those times, I’ve known that I should trust God – but it’s really hard!

 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 The eye is the lamp of the body.
-If your eyes are good, your whole body will be full of light.
-But if your eyes are bad, your whole body will be full of darkness.
+If your eyes are good [meaning, you are generous and see the needs of the poor], your whole body will be full of light.
+But if your eyes are bad [meaning, you are stingy and refuse to see the needs of the poor], your whole body will be full of darkness.
 If then the light within you is darkness, how great is that darkness!

 “No one can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money.